Boat Maintenance Tips For Winter

 Why Do You Have To Winterize A Boat?

 By far the greatest danger of boat damage in winter comes from water.
 Due to the fact that water expands when it freezes.
 Water freezing is especially harmful in your engine system.
 No boater wants to find out in Spring their boat has a cracked engine block.
-So do yourself a favor and always winterize your boat.

 Inspect Fuel System

-Regardless of the engine type anyone can use an eye test on an engines fuel system.
+Regardless of the motor type anyone can use an eye test on an engines fuel system.
 First, look for obvious signs of corrosion and leaks around the fuel system hoses.
 Doing this is particularly necessary for gasoline engines.

 Some cheap fuel tank vent fittings use inferior materials, which promote early corrosion and failure.
 So pay close attention to the vent fittings as well as the actual hose and clamps.
 For any fittings that look blistered or deteriorated it’s best to replace them.
 The same goes for hoses with bulges or soft spots.